 Taryn Wiens

 I’m a landscape designer and researcher.
-I look for ways to foreground time-based land practices as a primary medium of designing with landscapes.
+I look for ways to foreground time-based land practices as a primary medium of designing with landscapes and people.
 I research how thinking with soil can expand public knowledge and engagement around land toward social and ecological justice in a thick temporal context.
-I currently work as a Landscape Designer at Ground Workshop.
+I currently work as a Landscape Designer at Ground Workshop and manage Test Plot PDX, an initiative to co-create post-industrial restoration gardens with communities in North Portland.

 My research is primarily concerned with how earth materials show up in entangled relations and structures of power through diverse timescales.
 Recent projects consider soil as a lens for revisiting labor histories at Bos Park, how the ground holds the memory of land practices changed by colonization and incarceration,and how temporary design actions can engage with the racialized history of vacant parcels to counter a blank-slate development approach.